Proofreading for Social Media Checklist

 The following questions form a useful checklist for correcting errors in visual content:

 • Is the image clear?
 Is any part blurry? • Are the colors crisp or dull? • Do the colors complement each other or clash? • In black and white photos, are any parts too light or too dark? • Should the image be lightened or darkened to print well? • Does the image fit in the space provided? • Should the image be horizontal or vertical? • Is the text too big or too small? • Is the text on top of the image easy to read? • Should the text depth be bold, regular or light? • Is the font style easy to read?
 Is it professional? • Does the image accurately reflect the text? • Do the captions accurately describe the image? • Are the figure numbers in captions correctly formatted? • Are all words spelled correctly?
 Any typos?
 Correct grammar? • Is the logo style and color correct? • For print, is the image resolution 300 dpi?
 At least 72 dpi for the web? • Are any photo credits, copyright or legal disclaimers missing from the footers?

-For more helpful proofreading tips and practical exercises to sharpen your skills, get your copy of Proofreading Power Skills & Drills!
+This article contains excerpts from Chapter 16 Proofreading for Social Media.
+For more helpful proofreading tips and practical exercises to sharpen your editing skills, get your copy of Proofreading Power Skills & Drills!